kchan139/mini-git/README.md

-# MiniGit
+# MyGit
-A simple version control system (Mini Git) written in Go
+A simplified version control system (similar to git) written in Go

 ## Usage
 ### Build